AmmarBagharib/DAO2702/README.md

 My group and I then included recommendations as to what LendingClub could take on to increase their profits by pinpoiting potentially high default users that we have analysed.

-I've attached the html file of my project code, as well as the report findings in a pdf format!
+The "Project_TA15_wed4pm_code" file reflects my project code, the data cleaning done, as well as the descriptive analysis upon the report findings.